riandy-dimas/exchange-rates/README.md

 ### Deployment

-Currently this web application deployed and can be accessed on [Exchange Rates](https://exchange-rate.netlify.com/).
+Currently this web application is automatically deployed and can be accessed on [Exchange Rates](https://exchange-rate.netlify.com/).

 ---